-Through our Streets and Open Spaces Community Engagement Team we offer support to local Friends Groups, providing opportunities for volunteering in our parks and open spaces, and work closely with local community groups including On The Verge promoting new wildflower meadows and Action for Swifts, with swift box provision such as on Queen Ann Terrace car park and at Edgecombe Flats.
+Through our Streets and Open Spaces Community Engagement Team we offer support to local Friends Groups, providing opportunities for volunteering in our parks and open spaces, and work closely with local community groups including On the Verge promoting new wildflower meadows and Action for Swifts, with swift box provision such as on Queen Ann Terrace car park and at Edgecombe Flats.

 As a local authority we are often a key partner in many local initiatives and projects with links to community groups.
-By promoting biodiversity through raising awareness in communities and public stakeholders we can ensure that opportunities to protect, enhance and appreciate nature are realised.
+By promoting biodiversity through raising awareness in communities we can ensure that opportunities for people to connect with, protect, enhance, and appreciate nature are realised.